 Although abiding by the yin-yang philosophy won't necessarily fix any ailments, it could ultimately make you feel better.
 Talk to your doctor and try it out — it could ultimately balance your life more than you'd think.

-So, how does a naturopath apply the yin-yang food philosophy to their work?
+So, how does a Chinese medicine practitioner apply the yin-yang food philosophy to their work?

 Green Matters spoke with Doctor of Oriental Medicine, Acupuncturist, Diplomat of Oriental Medicine, and founder of Hanover Acupuncture & Wellness in Ashland, Va., Lindsey Rushmore, to discuss how she applies the yin-yang philosophy to her client's diets, and she says it isn't black and white.